Fast track your treatment

 Your consultant will begin the surgery by making two or three small incisions across your tummy.
 They will then insert a laparoscope (a long thin tube with a camera attached to the end of it) through one of these incisions.
 The laparoscope is connected to a monitor that displays images of inside your reproductive system, so your consultant can see clearly as they perform the procedure.

-Your consultant will remove your womb and cervix using specialist instruments through the laparoscope.
-These organs will be detached from their other ligaments and blood supply and removed from your body.
+Your consultant will remove your womb and cervix using specialist instruments inserted through the laparoscope.
+These organs will be carefully detached and removed from your body.
 Next, your consultant will close the incisions using either specialist glue or staples.
 Dressing will be applied to your incisions to protect them from becoming infected.

-Your consultant will ensure you understand the exact technique they will use before your surgery so you can feel prepared.
+Your consultant will ensure you understand the exact technique they will use before your surgery so you can feel prepared and informed.

 Specific complications that can occur during a total hysterectomy include: